-Narcissus are the classic spring-flowering bulb.
-For many people, appearance of these delicate flowers outside signals the end of winter and the beginning of spring.
+Narcissus is the classic spring-flowering bulb.
+For many people, the appearance of these delicate flowers outside signals the end of winter and the beginning of spring.
 Indoor gardeners can enjoy Narcissus too.
 They are generally less than a foot (30 cm) in height and bought already in bloom in decorative pots.
-Like other spring-flowering bulbs, Narcissus can be forced to bloom, but will require a chilling period of about 12 weeks.
+Like other spring-flowering bulbs, Narcissus can be forced to bloom but will require a chilling period of about 12 weeks.

 Water: Many people start Narcissus from bulbs.
 If you're doing this, plant the bulbs in moist potting media with the pointed end facing up.
-Keep the soil continuously moist, but not soaking.
+Keep the soil continuously moist but not soaking.
 They can also be grown directly in stones or gravel by suspending or anchoring the bulbs in the substrate and adding just enough water to reach the base of the bulb.
 In all cases, it's crucial to avoid letting the body of the bulb become saturated or sit in water–it will quickly rot.
-New growth should emerge within a few days to a few weeks after planting, depending on the temperature.
+Depending on the temperature, new growth should emerge within a few days to a few weeks after planting.
 The bloom should follow in 4-6 weeks.

 Temperature: Cooler (around 65ºF/18ºC).

-Soil: Bulbs can be planted in regular potting soil or in pebbles or clay.
-The key is to keep the balance of moisture right: they should have constant moisture, but never be soaked.
+Soil: Bulbs can be planted in regular potting soil, pebbles, or clay.
+The key is to keep the balance of moisture right: they should have constant moisture but never be soaked.

-Usually not necessary, as the most common indoor Narcissus (Paperwhite) are sold in decorative pots or as planting kits that are designed to be discarded after the 3-week bloom is over.
-If you do want to save the bulbs, treat like other bulbs: after the bloom is over and the plant has died back, dig up the bulb, dry and clean it, and store in a paper bag or container in a cool, dark place until the next spring.
+Usually unnecessary, as the most common indoor Narcissus (Paperwhite) are sold in decorative pots or as planting kits designed to be discarded after the 3-week bloom is over.
+If you do want to save the bulbs, treat them like other bulbs: after the bloom is over and the plant has died back, dig up the bulb, dry and clean it, and store it in a paper bag or container in a cool, dark place until the following spring.